AnjanaDeSilva1114/system-rep-and-pso/README.md

 Using Jupyter Notebook:
 #### Install Jupyter Notebook:
-If you haven't installed Jupyter Notebook, you can install it using the following command in your terminal or command prompt: pip install notebook
+If you haven't installed Jupyter Notebook, you can install it using the following command in your terminal or command prompt:
+' pip install notebook '
 #### Navigate to the Directory:
 Open a terminal or command prompt and navigate to the directory where your .ipynb file is located.
 #### Launch Jupyter Notebook:
-Type the following command in the terminal or command prompt and press Enter: jupyter notebook
+Type the following command in the terminal or command prompt and press Enter:
+'jupyter notebook'
 This will open Jupyter Notebook in your default web browser.

 #### Open the Notebook: